vara11/mbd-bidw/Session 07/README.md

 ## Session 7

-The topic of this session is **Data Integration**.
+The topic of this session is **Data Integration** (in particular, ETL).
 This repository includes the content discussed in class.

   - ETL processes
   - Videos
   - Data Sets

+## Main Concepts

+  - ETL subsystems
+  - ETL design and implementation

 ## How to use this content

-  - Download the folder
+  - Download the folders
   - Required Software:
 	  - MySQL
 	  - Pentaho Data Integration